-The Tibet Oral History Project, produced by a non-profit organization based in Moraga, California, offers nearly 200 videotaped interviews recorded in 2007 and 2010 with primarily eldertly Tibetan refugees living in Bylakuppe, Mundgod, and Dharmsala, India.
+The Tibet Oral History Project, produced by a non-profit organization based in Moraga, California, offers around 300 interviews recorded in 2007 and 2010 with primarily eldertly Tibetan refugees living in Bylakuppe, Mundgod, and Dharmsala, India, and in North America.
 The interviewees discuss their experiences of daily life in Tibet, the impact of Chinese Communist rule, and life in exile.
 The full set of interviews, together with (searchable) English transcripts, is available for loan through the C.V.
 Starr East Asian Library.
 For holdings information about the DVDs, and the print and digitized transcripts, see CLIO.
-A limited selection of the videos are also available online through the Project's website.
+Videos with transcripts can also be viewedonline through the Project's website.

 Library of Tibetan Works and Archives